-The article begins with a description of the historical background and then Discussion chapter about the development of nursing in Israel, and the following chapters will describe the processes that influenced nursing according to the years in which they occurred: The first chapter accompanies the nurses between two wars – World War II and the War of Independence of the State of Israel:(A) (1918–1948): From the End of World War I through Israel’s War of Independence.
-The second chapter deals with the period of the War of Independence:(B) Israel’s War of Israel’s War of Independence 1947–1949.
-The third chapter accompanies the Nurses in the days of great Aliyah: (c) The Second Crisis (1948–1968): Years of Mass Immigration This is followed by the beginning of the change and revolution in the academic field of nursing in Israel Years of Transition: (1968–1995) Academization and work force shortage.
-The chapter ends with the enactment of the National Health Law, and the next chapter deals with the period that followed: (D) Post 1995.
-The article ends with a chapter of summary and conclusions

-Historical Background
+Historical Background on Nursing in Israel

-ursing academization history is largely attributable to the inspiration from Israel’s early connections with U.S. nursing leaders, including, Amelia Greenwald, Rachel Landy and Rose Kaplan, all of whom came to work in Israel on behalf of Hadassah, the Women’s Zionist Organization of America (De Laune & Ladner, 2002; Harris, 2021; Oliver, 2018).
+The history of the academicization of nursing in Israel is largely attributable to the inspiration from Israel’s early connections with U.S. nursing leaders including Henrietta Szold, Amelia Greenwald, Rachel Landy and Rose Kaplan, all of whom came to work in Israel on behalf of Hadassah, the Women’s Zionist Organization of America (De Laune & Ladner, 2002; Harris, 2021; Oliver, 2018).
 These nurses were also independent women who fought for equality and rights in their profession.
-The Hadassah organization considered training a generation of leaders to be an integral part of its mission and no less important than training nurses.
+The Hadassah organization considered the training of a generation of leaders to be an integral part of its mission and no less important than training nurses.

-To return to the roots from which the Hadassah schools in the Land of Israel were “emerged,” one must go back to 19th century America, a time when women’s struggles for equal rights, women’s status and the right to vote were a source of inspiration for the nursing profession.
+To trace the roots from which the Hadassah schools in the Land of Israel were “emerged,” one must go back to 19th century America, a time when women’s struggles for equal rights, women’s status, and the right to vote were a source of inspiration for the nursing profession.
 Nursing leadership saw the development of the profession as a way to exercise influence and equal rights.

 Jewish American women who sought to train themselves as nurses had to face many challenges both as Jews and as women.
 As Jews, they confronted admissions quotas in nursing schools and employment discrimination at hospitals.
-They also had to deal with parental bias against women’s higher education and the fact that lengthy training would prevent getting married at starting a family at a customary young age.
+They also had to deal with parental bias against women’s higher education and the fact that lengthy training would prevent getting married and starting a family at a customary young age.
 Despite such obstacles, many Jewish women developed a career in nursing.
-Ellen Lagman called them the “progressive generation,” because they were a generation of pioneers.
-(Mayer, 2023)
+Ellen Lagman called them the “progressive generation,” because they were a generation of pioneers (Mayer, 2023).

 The Zionist women in the United States, like their counterparts in various Christian churches and women's associations, were looking for a platform for public-social action.
 Most of them were middle class and highly educated.
 Hadassah was founded in New York with the aim of operating on two fronts: (1) promoting medical and welfare institutions in Israel, and (2) fostering Zionist ideals throughout the United States.
 To implement the first goal, three nurses were sent to Jerusalem to provide medical help.
-Szold was intimately familiar with the new ideas of nursing leadership at the beginning of the 20th century, which mainly emerged at Columbia University and advocated for increasing the role of the registered (certified) nurses.
-Further, she admired the work of Lillian Wald (Weiss, 2023)
+Szold was intimately familiar with the new ideas of nursing leadership at the beginning of the 20th century, which mainly emerged at Columbia University.
+Consequently, she advocated for increasing the role of the registered (certified) nurses.
+A further influence was the work of Lillian Wald, which she admired (Weiss, 2023).